 The opposite of the sense of helplessness is feeling empowered.
 Being empowered means having the ability to affect a situation and being aware that you can.

 Once we understand the impact of having no control, of being helpless, we can finally look at the authoritarian monster in the eye.
 And we can see how emerging autocrats need to evoke the sense of helplessness as well as a fearsome threat in order to eliminate resistance to their power grab.

-How To Sap People’s Life Force In 3 Easy Steps to cement yourself in power
+Read about the example of the 1956 Hungarian revolution and its aftermath in Hungary as an example of enforcing the sense of helplessness: How To Sap People’s Life Force In 3 Easy Steps to cement yourself in power

 Authoritarian thinking is not an unshakable trait